Doctors & Staff

 Dr. Matsuda is an avid hula dancer and competitor.
 She and her husband, Doug Kato, have 2 kids: Halli and Kyle.

-Dr. Nagatani enjoys serving the community and continuing the tradition of excellent patient care that is synonymous with the Los Angeles Eyecare Optometry Group.
-In his spare time, Dr. Nagatani enjoys watching and playing basketball, eating and trying all sorts of food, and spending time with his family.
-He is happily married to his wife Tu, and they have two rambunctious boys who keep them busy.
+Dr. Desi enjoys serving the community and continuing the tradition of excellent patient care as part of the Los Angeles Eyecare Optometry Group.
+In her spare time, she enjoys painting, hiking, cycling, drinking boba, and spending time with her friends and family.

 Irene, our bilingual certified optometric assistant has been with LA EyeCare for over 30 years.
 She has had the opportunity to work with virtually all of the patients who have visited our office.
 She and her husband Ronnie have two grown children.
 Irene enjoys jet skiing, boating, fishing, and being outdoors with her family.
 She attributes her longevity in the practice to being able to provide patients with the “latest and greatest” eye care.